 Benefit of diverse opinions and division of interviews

 When designing the interview process, you can take advantage of having multiple people involved by having each one focused on a specific area.
+This particularly true if you're looking at how to hire a new manager.

 For example, for an engineering manager role, a senior engineer can focus on technical expertise, a product manager can focus on cross-functional work and collaboration, and the head of engineering can focus on management and team leadership.

-That way each conversation can be more in-depth to truly uncover expertise and avoid covering the same ground multiple times.
+That way each conversation can be more in-depth to uncover expertise and avoid covering the same ground multiple times.

 Better candidate experience